A generalization of the ADM mass for asymptotically Euclidean manifolds of weak regularity

 \end{definition}

-\begin{remark} There are other ways of generalizing the notion of scalar curvature to a low regularity setting and we by no means claim that \Cref{def:WeakScalarCurvature} is the most general or appropriate one.
+\begin{remark} There are other ways of generalizing the notion of scalar curvature to a low regularity setting and we by no means claim that Definition \ref{def:WeakScalarCurvature} and Definition \ref{def:WeakIntegrableScalarCurvature} are the most general or appropriate ones.
 We refer the reader to Gicquaud and Sakovich \cite[Remark $4.7$]{GicSak} for a more thorough discussion regarding different possible generalizations and what properties any such generalization should posses.
 Although their discussion is in the asymptotically hyperbolic setting, analogous statements are true in the asymptotically Euclidean case. \end{remark}